ome/ome2024-ngff-challenge/README.md

 There are several license options to choose from.
 We suggest one of:

-- `--cc-by` credit must be given to the creator
+- `--cc-by`: credit must be given to the creator
 - `--cc0`: Add your data to the public domain

 Alternatively, you can choose your own license, e.g.,